 - 2021 Worker Memorial Day Program

 - News release: COVID-19 victims among the fallen workers to be honored in April 28 ceremony

 - Video of the ceremony

 - News release: Remembering workers who sacrificed their lives — L&I encourages moment of silence for lost workers and those on the front lines

 - Ceremony not held due to COVID-19

 History of Worker Memorial Day

-A day honoring workers who have died from job-related injuries or illnesses has been observed in the United States since 1989, but prior to that date had already been observed in Canada for several years.
+A day honoring workers who have died from job-related injuries or illnesses has been observed in the United States since 1989.

-The original organizers chose April 28 as the date to observe the occasion because it is the anniversary of the official creation of the Occupational Safety and Health Administration (OSHA) and is the same date as Canada's remembrance.
+The date, April 28, was set as it is when the US Occupational Safety and Health Administration was created.
 Today, Worker Memorial Day is observed around the world.

-The Washington State Department of Labor & Industries has observed Worker Memorial Day since 1990 and, in 1993, began conducting a special ceremony to mark the day.
+L&I has observed Worker Memorial Day since 1990 and, in 1993, conducted a special ceremony to mark the day.